-The nonprofit sector is unlike any other business, it thrives on people donating their money without expecting a tangible product or service in return.
-What they do expect from a nonprofit is that they handle the money responsibly and that the money is used for its designated purpose.
+The nonprofit sector is unlike any other business.
+It thrives on people donating their money without expecting a tangible product or service in return.
+What they do expect from a nonprofit is they handle the money responsibly and the money is used for its designated purpose.

 Handling money responsibly is the key to making sure a nonprofit thrives and ensuring that the donated money is used for the purpose identified by the donor.
 How can nonprofits assure their donors they are handling their money responsibly?
 Through transparency.

 Lack of nonprofit transparency can lead to abuse.